 Hiking: My Unexpected Chill Zone

-Picture this: an eight-year-old trudging through a forest, convinced I was walking in circles past the exact same tree for five hours straight.
+Picture this: an eight-year-old trudging through a forest, convinced I was walking in circles past the same tree for five hours straight.
 It felt endless.
 Boring.
 Exhausting.
 That pretty much summed up my relationship with hiking… until I turned thirteen.

 So what changed?